GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you give someone a program, you will frustrate them for a day; if you teach them how to program, you will frustrate them for a lifetime.
+> ### To be successful, you want to surround yourself with very talented folks whose skills blend very well.
+That’s the secret of success.
 >
-> ~ *David Leinweber*
+> ~ *John Warnock*

 ---
 ## 🏎 Quick Facts